jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

 Note existing and any additional @dasa.org.za addresses and their distribution lists we want.

 Notes:
+ * Board members to send GitHub users to Riaan to be added to the @Board Group.
+ * info@dasa.org.za to Adam
+ * core@dasa.org.za to Board Members
+ * contrib@dasa.org.za to Regular Attendees

-Reporter and Backup:
+Reporter and Backup: Adam and Lee as Backup

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DASA Shared Calendar